 This isn’t your typical PR podcast.
 In an increasingly polarised world, these are the stories that need to be told.

 Hosted by Muddassar Ahmed, our Managing Partner, PR Unmasked goes beyond news headlines to deliver a fresh perspective on current affairs.
-Insightful analysis is delivered to you bi-weekly from Unitas’ large network of journalists, academics, politicians, activists and more.
+Insightful analysis is delivered to you bi-weekly from Unitas’ large network of journalists, academics, politicians, celebrities, activists and more.